 The agent isn't being careless.
 It's following the instructions it has.
 The problem is that nobody wrote down which behaviors are off-limits.

-Product truth as a behavioral contract
+Product truth as a behavior spec

 The fix isn't more documentation.
 It's a different kind of artifact — one that captures product-level decisions in a format both humans and agents can reason about.